About the Clinic

 This clinic does not discriminate on the basis of race, religion, national origin, ethnic background, sex, or sexual orientation.

-The Seashore Psychology Clinic offers psychological assessments, individual psychotherapy, marital/couples therapy, stress and pain management, parent training, and assistance in dealing with various medical problems.
+The Seashore Psychology Clinic offers psychological assessments, individual psychotherapy, stress and pain management, parent training, and assistance in dealing with various medical problems.
 The clinic also offers consultation to schools, courts, and other agencies.

 All information collected in the course of evaluations or therapy is confidential.
 We are mandatory reporters of child and elder abuse, and are required to report suspected abuse or neglect to the Iowa Department of Human Services.
 Threats of violence to self or others may require reporting, and if a court orders that records be released, we must abide by that order.